ALL GREEK. ALL HOMEMADE. ALL FAT LAMB KOUZINA.

 We serve local meats.
 Fresh vegetables.
 Freshly made pita bread.
 We use only Greek Olive Oil.
 Come by and check us out – we would like nothing more than to share our love of culinary deliciousness.

-Whether you are interested in our taking one of our in house Cooking Classes, having a private Dinner Party in our restaurant, or our Catering services, FAT Lamb Kouzina will take you on a gastronomic adventure you are sure to love!
+Whether you are interested in our in-house Cooking Classes, having a private Dinner Party in our restaurant, or our Catering services, FAT Lamb Kouzina will take you on a gastronomic adventure you are sure to love!

 I grew up in a home filled with aromatic pleasures of homemade deliciousness!
 Traditional fare of old world Greek cuisine.
 Roasted leg of lamb, lemon potatoes, rice pudding, and fried dough drizzled with honey – harvested from the bee farms deep within the mountains of my mother’s tiny village of Nymfi, Peloponnese.